 Note that the first three functions (i.e., STB, PC, and RGW) are customized to the end-user contract agreements and requirements.
 Furthermore, once any contracted service change occurs, these network functions have to be modified to reflect the new set of functionalities and configurations.
 Therefore, these functions should not be shared among different customers.
 The last two functions (i.e., AV and BNG) in turn have the same operational behavior, regardless of the customer from which the traffic is coming, making them good options to be shared.
 The CUSTOM specification of the vCPE service is shown in Fig. 12B.
 The network functions "STB", "PC", "RGW", "AV", and "BNG" are included in rule VNF, and the egress node "EN1" is in rule EN.
-Shareable network functions are preceded by the modifier symbol !.
-We highlight that the presence of shareable functions does imply any other change to any logical connection in the service is deployed.
+Shareable network functions are preceded by the modifier symbol!
+We highlight that the presence of shareable functions does imply any other change to any logical connection in the service topology specification, but they do have an impact on how the service is deployed.